West Yorkshire evening traffic update: Delays and slow moving traffic on M62

 Incidents

-Slow traffic on M62 Eastbound between J25 A644 Wakefield Road (Brighouse) and J27 M621 (Gildersome).
+Slow traffic on M62 Eastbound between M62 (Hartshead Moor Services) and J27 M621 (Gildersome).
 In the construction area.
-Travel time is around 10 minutes.
+Travel time is around 15 minutes.
+Hartshead Moor Services is between J25 and J26.

-Slow traffic on A642 Aberford Road Southbound at Bottom Boat Road.
-In the construction area.

 Most Popular